mParticle/docs/src/pages/faq/index.md

 ## Who owns the data?
 We take data ownership very seriously which means your data is your data and yours alone.
 You decide what you want to do with it.
 We do not combine data across clients for our own marketing purposes or co-mingle client data in any way.

-## How long do you keep my data active for
+## How long do you keep my data active?
 It varies by plan, and each plan can be customized further depending on how long you want your data to be readily available.

 ## What happens to my data if I cancel my subscription?